Guide to Workplace Drug and Alcohol Policies in the UK

 The health and safety implications of drug and alcohol use at work are alarming.
 As an employer, you have a duty of care to your employees.
 Workplace risks must be minimised and the welfare of workers prioritised.
 A drug and alcohol policy will help you ensure you meet your legal responsibilities for health, safety and employee welfare.

 Being under the influence impairs judgement, co-ordination and decision-making.
 Substance abuse in the workplace ramps up the risk of accident and injury.
 From employees driving or operating heavy equipment to those working with hazardous materials, performing tasks under the influence of alcohol or drugs can have lethal consequences.
-It is crucial to be able to recognise the warning signs of substance abuse and have an effective policy in place to protect all employees.
+It is crucial to be able to and have an effective policy in place to protect all employees.

 The cost of substance misuse to industry is staggering.
 From decreased productivity to increased absenteeism, drug and alcohol abuse is a blight on the bottom line.
 A loss in productivity has a direct impact on employers.
 Smaller businesses tend to be most at risk of failure from decreased productivity as a direct result of drug and alcohol misuse by employees.